programmer90000/driving/motorway-rules.md

 - **Don't stop** in middle or right lanes
 - **Don't enter hard shoulder** to let them pass
 - **In queues**: leave space for them to pass between lanes

+## Questions about motorway road studs

+White - Lane Dividers

+Red - Left edge of the carriageway (Between lane and hard shoulder)

+Amber - Right edge of the carriageway

+Green - Marks slip roads, lay-bys and emergency refuge areas

+### Do this to memorise the studs

+White - Divides the lanes

+Red - For viechles needing to stop in an emergency (Between the hard shoulder and the lanes)

+Amber - Warning Sign ( Seperating the traffic flowing in both directions)

+Green - When entering and exiting the motorway